-e.
-Leaves taken for reasons of professional improvement directly relating to the faculty member's university responsibilities shall be counted as time served towards eligibility for sabbatical leave up to a maximum of two (2) years.
+- e.
+Leaves taken for reasons of professional improvement directly relating to the faculty member's university responsibilities shall be counted as time served towards eligibility for sabbatical leave up to a maximum of two (2) years. - Subd.

-Subd.
 3. The faculty member's proposal for sabbatical leave shall include a written plan consistent with the purpose outlined above and an indication of the term(s) that the faculty member intends to be on leave.
 Sabbatical plans are subject to approval by the President/designee.
 Except for those ten (10) year sabbaticals described in Subd.
 2 above, the President's decision is not grievable.
 The plan must include a signed agreement to submit a written report of the results of the sabbatical to the faculty member's immediate supervisor upon conclusion of the sabbatical leave.
-The faculty member shall agree in writing to return to the university for at least one (1) year of service after the conclusion of the sabbatical the faculty member fails to follow the intent of his/her plan or to return to the university for one (1) year of service after the conclusion of the sabbatical the faculty member shall refund to the university such funds awarded during that sabbatical period.
+The faculty member shall agree in writing to return to the university after the conclusion of the sabbatical and provide twelve (12) credits of instruction or an equivalent amount of non-credit generating faculty work for each semester of leave taken.
+Upon return to the university after the conclusion of the sabbatical, the faculty member shall submit a written report of the results of the sabbatical to the faculty member's immediate supervisor.
+In the event the faculty member fails to follow the intent of his/her plan or to return to the university to provide the aforementioned service after the conclusion of the sabbatical, the faculty member shall refund to the university salary paid, not including benefits, during that sabbatical period.
+The return service obligation shall be waived if i) the university retrenches or otherwise terminates the faculty member's employment at the conclusion of the sabbatical, or ii) if a documented medical condition precludes the faculty member from resuming work as a faculty member.
+The refund obligation shall be reduced proportionately by the amount of service provided by the faculty member following the sabbatical.
+Any separation payments due to the faculty member shall be reduced by the amount of any refund amount due and owing at the time of separation.

-Subd.
+- Subd.
 4. Sabbatical leaves may be granted for one (1) semester, at full base salary, or for a full academic year at eighty percent (80%) of base salary.
-For part-time faculty members, the amount of sabbatical pay shall be adjusted pro rata.

-Subd.
-5. Faculty members on sabbatical leave may accept scholarships, fellowships, grants, or employment during the sabbatical leave, provided such scholarships, fellowships, grants, or employment afford experience which serves the purpose of the sabbatical leave.

-Subd.
-6. A faculty member shall be eligible for continued group insurance benefits as provided by law during the course of the leave.
+For part-time faculty members, the amount of sabbatical pay shall be adjusted pro rata. - Subd.
+5. Faculty members on sabbatical leave may accept scholarships, fellowships, grants, or employment during the sabbatical leave, provided such scholarships, fellowships, grants, or employment afford experience which serves the purpose of the sabbatical leave. - Subd.
+6. A faculty member shall be eligible for continued group insurance benefits as provided by law during the course of the leave. - Subd.

-Subd.
 7. In those cases where the Administration has denied sabbatical leaves for budgetary or staffing considerations, or where replacements for sabbaticals were not provided, the Administration shall provide a summary of such actions at a meet and confer.